As a practising therapeutic radiographer, this unique programme allows you to quickly and easily obtain a full masters qualification.

 Having an MSc Radiotherapy will enable you to meet the standards expected by the profession and greatly enhance your career prospects.

-The MSc consists of one 60 credit dissertation.
+The fully online MSc consists of one 60 credit dissertation.
 Your learning starts with a four day block workshop, which runs in September and January each year.
 You then complete your independent research project under the guidance of an appropriate supervisor.
 You can liaise with your research supervior to develop a study plan that works for you both e.g. face to face meetings, online meetings or a combination.

 The Directorate staff have a very wide range of expertise including medical physics in radiotherapy, computer treatment planning, imaging in radiotherapy, general cancer care and strategic planning of cancer services locally and nationally.
 The Directorate also has its own CTSim, treatment planning system, a patient management information system and a virtual environment in radiotherapy (VERT) system.
 These facilities will allow supervisors to support students on the MSc in Radiotherapy in a diverse range of dissertations.